16 And he causeth all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads:

 17 And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name.

 Revelation 13:16-17 King James Version (KJV)

-Upon hearing the word today, you feel the impulse to rear back and guard yourself; lest you receive a similar brand.
-This fear is so strong that some people have called me and said, “Thank you for talking about this; it is important that we talk more about it today.”
+Hear the word “suicide” today, you feel an impulse to rear back and guard yourself; lest you receive a similar brand.
+This fear is so ingrained that people have called me to say: “Thank you for talking about this; it is important that we talk more about it today.”

 In the back of my mind, I ask: “What is the ‘it’ they are referring to”?

 It is a sign of progress that even though most people still do not feel comfortable saying the words mental illness, depression, bipolar disorder, schizophrenia, and suicide, at least a conversation can happen.
 Even if the ______________ disorder remains unsaid, that is far better than no one talking about mental illness at all.

 This will be a multi-part series where I examine the history of stigma, how mental illness was stigmatized, and ways that you can help excise this blot on human wellness.

 For now, I encourage you to donate to some worthy organizations:

 Joshua York Legacy Foundation at: https://www.joshuayorkfoundation.org/donate-now/